ArjunSahlot/redo/README.md

 # redo
-Record and then play back the actions your recorded.
+Record and then play back the actions you recorded.
 Actions include mouse and keyboard interactions.